 Our city-centre campuses are all easily accessible by public transport and we provide a reasonably priced bus service at the beginning and end of the College day between the main campuses and serving locations on these routes.
 For other cost-effective journeys, you can check out cut-price travel options such as:

-If you are 16 to 18-years-old, resident in Derbyshire and studying full time, this pass enables you to buy bus and train tickets at a discounted rate of up to one third.Visit http://bline.derbyshire.gov.uk
+If you are 16 to 18-years-old, resident in Derbyshire and studying full time, this pass enables you to buy bus and train tickets at a discounted rate of up to 25%.Visit https://www.derbyshire.gov.uk/transport-roads/public-transport/fares-tickets-passes/b-line/b-line.aspx

-If you travel by Trent Barton Buses, a rechargeable Mango card may reduce your travel costs by up to 35%.
+If you travel by trentbarton Buses, a rechargeable Mango card may reduce your travel costs by up to 15%.

 Other bus discount schemes include: